IAEA-NDS/exfor-parserpy/README.md

 development of a related EXFOR parser published [here](https://github.com/shinokumura/exforparser).

-The development of this parser is at an early stage and it has not been thoroughly tested yet.
-If you use it and encounter any issue, drop us an [email](mailto:g.schnabel@iaea.org).
+If you encounter any issues with this parser, feel free to send an [email](mailto:g.schnabel@iaea.org).
 If you want to contribute via a pull request, please consult the [Contributing](#contributing) section.